jayaram136/MUI-Net/README.md

 MUI-Net: A Multi-Interest User Network for Micro-Video and Movie Recommendations

-The Microvideo and MovieLens 10M dataset is available at the link: https://www.kaggle.com/work/datasets
+The Microvideo 1.7 is available at the link: https://www.kaggle.com/datasets/jayaramhk/microvideo, and the MovieLens 10M dataset is available at the link: https://www.kaggle.com/datasets/jayaramhk/movielens10m